-- (1) The basic and diluted net loss per share and weighted average number of common shares used in the net loss per share calculation have been adjusted to reflect the 1-for-30 reverse stock split effected on January 5, 2017. - (2) For all years presented, we reclassified the costs of our field trials and Panama farm site from sales and marketing to research and development. - (3) The as adjusted balance sheet data reflects the receipt by us of proceeds from the sale of 4,962,779 shares of common stock by us in this offering, based on an assumed public offering price of \$4.03 per share, the closing price of our common stock on the Nasdaq Capital Market on December 1, 2017, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The basic and diluted net loss per share and weighted average number of common shares used in the net loss per share calculation have been adjusted to reflect the 1-for-30 reverse stock split effected on January 5, 2017. - (2) For all years presented, we reclassified the costs of our field trials and Panama farm site from sales and marketing to research and development. - (3) The as adjusted balance sheet data reflects the receipt by us of proceeds from the sale of 3,692,307 shares of common stock by us in this offering, based on the public offering price of \$3.25 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.